sobaba-12/sim_and_scat/_build/intro.md

 - Some basic understanding of the Python programming language (a great source for learning some Python is [pythoninchemistry.org](http://pythoninchemistry.org))
 - Some knowledge of undergraduate chemistry or physics is be required to fully appreciate the nature of classical potential models.
-- A decent understanding of advanced high school level mathematics.
+- A commensurate understanding of mathematics.

 ## Using this resource